 kubectl get clusterroles system:discovery -o yaml

-Forbidden error for service accounts on GCP VM instances
+Forbidden error for service accounts on Google Cloud VM instances

 To authenticate successfully, either create a new VM with the userinfo-email scope or create a new role binding that uses the unique ID.